23d1/Modul-for-Craft-CMS-2/README.md

 * Pasting SVG code for the logo in the Globals / Site doesn't work yet.
 * Add more customization options to the backend.
 * Next/Prev only works for work section.
 Will make it work for all structures except "pages".
+* Slide text fields in Slideshows do nothing at the moment, but I have something built that needs a bit more work for the next release.